11. Good Versus Guitar

 6. Road to Slow River

-Harry pedals into work at the graveyard.
-He has the guitar but Jollimore, who has not missed a day in 30 years, is nowhere to be found.
+Harry pedals his bicycle into work at the graveyard.
+He has the Banner Gibson guitar but Jollimore, who has not missed a day in 30 years, is nowhere to be found.
+Harry must attend to the funeral clean up on his own.
+“Where is he?” says Father Don.
+“This is related to that guitar, I know it!”

 Art - David Doucette